Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Notation and preliminaries

 The propensity score can be used in various ways including matching to create a new unconfounded data set and weighting of the score or estimating equations.
 Weighting is the method we focus on in this work.
 Heuristically, IPT weighting is targeting the same estimand that would be obtained in a randomized trial.
 Thus, no method using IPT weighting of the estimating equations for an observational study can be expected to decrease bias over applying the unweighted estimating equations in a perfectly randomized trial.

-\paragraph{Estimands} An estimand is the target of estimation, a causal estimand is the target of causal estimation and is almost always stated in terms of counterfactuals.
-As the majority of applied papers weighting the partial likelihood Cox model or including a propensity score as a covariate in the Cox model report conditional hazard ratios, this will be our primary target of discussion.
-We will refer to this as the causal conditional log hazard ratio.
-For clarity, throughout, we assume that the true hazard for the failure time $T$ is given by $ \lambda^{\star}(t|X,\boldsymbol{Z}; \boldsymbol{\omega}) $ making the causal conditional log hazard ratio, at a given time point $t$ for the true $\boldsymbol{\omega}$,

-This may or may not depend on time.
+\paragraph{Estimands} An estimand is the target of estimation; a causal estimand is the target of causal estimation and is almost always stated in terms of counterfactuals.
+As the majority of applied papers weighting the partial likelihood Cox model or including a propensity score as a covariate in the Cox model report conditional (log) hazard ratios, this will be our primary target of discussion.
+We will refer to this as the causal conditional (log) hazard ratio.
+For clarity, throughout, we assume that the true hazard for the failure time $T$ is given by $ \lambda^{\star}(t|X,\boldsymbol{Z}; \boldsymbol{\omega}) $ making the causal conditional log hazard ratio, at a given time point $t$ for the true $\boldsymbol{\omega}$, $ \psi(t,\boldsymbol{Z};\boldsymbol{\omega})=\log\left\{\frac{\lambda^{\star}(t|1,\boldsymbol{Z}; \boldsymbol{\omega})}{\lambda^{\star}(t|0,\boldsymbol{Z}; \boldsymbol{\omega})} \right\}. $ This may or may not depend on time.
 However, in order for any of the proportional hazards working models we will propose to be correctly specified this will need to be independent of time.
 As pointed out by multiple authors, hazard ratios have a difficult causal interpretation \citep{MartinussenHR20, hernan2010hazards}, particularly when they are time dependent.
 Thus, when we refer to $\psi(t,\boldsymbol{Z};\boldsymbol{\omega})$ as the causal conditional log hazard ratio, it will be with the understanding that the causal interpretation of this parameter is non-trivial, outside the proportional hazard setting.
-Additionally we refer to the causal null as: $T(X) \independent X| \boldsymbol{Z}$, (or just the null), which, in terms of hazards, is expressed as $\psi(t,\boldsymbol{Z};\boldsymbol{\omega}) = 0$ for all $t$.
+Additionally we refer to the causal null as: $T \independent X| \boldsymbol{Z}$, (or just the null), which, in terms of hazards, is expressed as $\psi(t,\boldsymbol{Z};\boldsymbol{\omega}) = 0$ for all $t$.

-Due to the difficult causal interpretation of hazard ratios, we also target the causal marginal difference of survival probabilities at some time-point $t$: $\zeta(t)=p(T(1)>t)-p(T(0)>t)$; where the null is $\zeta(t)=0$.
+Due to the difficult causal interpretation of conditional hazard ratios, we also target the causal marginal difference of survival probabilities at some time-point $t$: where the null is $\zeta(t)=0$.
 This will also be the estimand for which we provide alternative doubly robust estimators.
+We will consider the regression standardization estimators for this estimand following the propensity score weighting of an adjusted PH model.